 highlighted past grant recipients of the NYSCU, including Soulful Sundowns, as well as highlighting new initiatives in the UU movement like Green Sanctuary Program.
 Information on current and past grant

 The 2003 meeting of the Convention will be held October 10-11

 at the Unitarian Universalist Church of Middletown, NY.
 The keynote speaker will be the Rev. William F. Schulz of Amnesty International USA and former president of the UUA.
 While voting rights in the Convention extend only to delegates of the 23 member societies,

 all Unitarian Universalists are warmly invited to attend, for a day of workshops, worship, and fellowship.

 For further information about the Convention and our grants and loans opportunities, visit our web site at http://www.nyscu.org or write to NYSCU c/o First Universalist Church of Rochester, 150 Clinton Ave.
 South, Rochester, NY 14604-1897.

 The New York State Convention of Universalists was organized in

 1825.
 Today the Convention administers two large endowments.
-One provides
+One

-families; the other is used to promote the growth of the UU movement and to uphold the Universalist heritage.
+and their families; the other is used to promote the growth of the UU movement and to uphold the Universalist heritage.
 In addition, the Convention appoints the majority of the Board of the Saint Lawrence Foundation for